Quantum simulation with hybrid tensor networks

-Here we study a hybrid approach that combines tensor network theory and quantum simulation.
-We introduce a framework of the hybrid tensor network consisting of classical low-rank tensors and many-body quantum states.
-By leveraging the ability of tensor networks in the efficient classical representation of quantum states, we thus extend the power of NISQ devices in describing large complex quantum systems with a small quantum processor.
-Similar task-specific schemes have been studied for hybrid chemistry computation that goes beyond the active-space approximation without extra quantum resources~\cite{PhysRevX.10.011004}, and for 1D systems via the concatenation of quantum states to a matrix product state~\cite{barratt2020parallel}.
-Our result, on the one hand, gives a unified framework for these existing task tailored schemes; Yet, more importantly, it provides the basis for general hybrid classical-quantum representation of many-body wave functions that may be applicable to general problems.
+Here, we propose a hybrid TN approach to address these challenges.
+Leveraging the ability of TNs and quantum computers in efficient classical and quantum representation of quantum states, we introduce a framework of hybrid TN, which enables simulation of large systems using a small quantum processor with a shallow circuit.
+Previous studies along this line include chemistry computation beyond the active-space approximation~\cite{PhysRevX.10.011004}, concatenation of quantum states to a matrix product state (MPS)~\cite{barratt2020parallel}, etc. Our result unifies these existing task-tailored schemes; Yet, more importantly, it provides the basis for general hybrid classical-quantum representation of many-body wave functions that is applicable to broad problems.
+We show this by considering an example of hybrid tree TNs and demonstrating its application in studying static and dynamic problems of quantum systems~\cite{yuan2019theory,hackl2020geometry}.
+We numerically test our method in finding ground states of 1D spin clusters and 2D spin lattices with up to $8\times8$ and $9\times 8$ qubits.

-While the mathematical definition of the hybrid tensor network is consistent with that of conventional tensor network theories, tensor contractions are operationally realized in different ways depending on whether the tensor is a classical tensor or a quantum state.
-By showing how to obtain expectation values of local observables, we apply the hybrid tensor network in studying static and dynamic problems of quantum systems~\cite{yuan2019theory,hackl2020geometry}.
-With the example of hybrid tree tensor networks, we show how to use a small quantum processor for efficiently representing large quantum systems.
-We numerically test our method by finding ground states of a 1D spin cluster with up to $8\times8$ qubits and a 2D spin web with up to $4\times3$ qubits, with quantum processors on $8+1$ qubits and $4+1$ qubits, respectively.
-We discuss the application of our result in chemistry, condensed matter physics, quantum field theory, and quantum gravity, and conclude the outlook for near-term quantum simulations.